kwraight/streamlitTemplate/README.md

 > docker build . -f dockerFiles/DockerfileCern -t template-app

-An additional file is supplied to make use of additional content.
+An additional file is supplied to make use of additional content (based on *usual* template image).
 The procedure is as follows:

 1. make a ''pages'' sub-directory

 2. add files to directory (use prefix: ''page_'')

-3. run docker build (from ''pages'' parent directory)
+3. build *new* image (from ''pages'' parent directory)

 > docker build . -f DockerfileUpdate -t new-app